brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 #### Activate your local environment

-To activate your environment use cd in the CMD to get into the Scripts folder in your local environment
+To activate your environment navigate to the Scripts folder in your local environment and type "activate"

-`C:\Users\Green Sturgeon\AI_Project\AIvenv>  cd Scripts

-`C:\Users\Green Sturgeon\AI_Project\AIvenv\Scripts>`

-and type

-`activate`

-or

-`C:\Users\Green Sturgeon\AI_Project> AIvenv3.9\Scripts\activate`
+`C:\Users\Green Sturgeon\AI_Project\AIvenv3.11\Scripts> activate`

-just type
+and your CMD prompt will chage to this

-`(AIvenv3.9) C:\Users\Green Sturgeon\AI_Project\AIvenv3.9\Scripts> deactivate`
+`(AIvenv3.9) C:\Users\Green Sturgeon\AI_Project\AIvenv3.9\Scripts>`

-to get out of your local environment
+just type "deactivate" while in that same Scripts folder to get our of your local environment

 ### Install Pytorch
-Pytorch is needed to do AI stuff...comes with CUDA and cuDNN which could also be installed seperately.
+Pytorch is needed to do AI stuff...comes with CUDA and cuDNN which allow the use of your gpu, instead of your cpu, to do the AI work.

 Go to

 https://pytorch.org/get-started/locally/

 Find the CMD line code that fits your system, I chose the stable version, Widows, Pip, Python and CUDA 11.8.
-CUDA is required for using your GPU, if for some reason your don't have a supported GPU, you will want to look into using Google Colab.
-Hopefully (most likely) you do, in which case, copy the code and in your virtual environment (doesn't matter what folder you are in CMD) paste it in.
+CUDA is required for using your GPU, if for some reason your don't have a supported GPU, you will want to look into using Google Colab or go down the rabbit hole of trying to figure out how to get yours to work.
+Hopefully (most likely) yours does work, in which case, copy the code the website gives and in your virtual environment (doesn't matter what folder you are in CMD) paste it in.
+This is what mine looks like.

 `(AIvenv3.9) C:\Users\Green Sturgeon\AI_Project> pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

 ### Install LabelImg
-LabelImg is the program you will annotate your training images in, unfortunately, it does not work with python greater than 3.9....so install in the AIvenv3.9 virtual environment
+LabelImg is the program you will annotate your training images with, unfortunately, it does not work with python greater than 3.9....so install in the AIvenv3.9 virtual environment

 `(AIvenv3.9) C:\Users\Green Sturgeon\AI_Project> pip install labelImg`